tfeliperibeiro/thiagoribeiro/README.md

 <p>I am a Web Development Student at Trybe and I am also studying Internet Systems at UniCesumar, I am passionate about this universe of technology and programming! :man_technologist:</p>

 - I like Movies and Series :film_projector:
-- Listen to music :notes:
+- I like to listen music :notes:
-- Read about technology :books:
+- I like to read about technology :books:
 - I'm from Brazil :brazil:

   <!--Status GitHub-->